jasonjac2/HMRC-MTD/README.md

 <code>MACAddress.SomeFunction</code> is a reference to *Systematic.FMX.MacAddress.pas*.

-name: **Gov-Client-Connection-Method**
+**Gov-Client-Connection-Method**
-stop auto encoding: No
+- stop auto encoding: No
-value: 'DESKTOP_APP_DIRECT'
+- value: 'DESKTOP_APP_DIRECT'

-name: **Gov-Client-Device-ID**
+**Gov-Client-Device-ID**
-stop auto encoding: Yes
+- stop auto encoding: Yes
-value: Create your own, use a GUID and store in the registry.
+- value: Create your own, use a GUID and store in the registry.
 This should never change

-name: **Gov-Client-User-IDs**
+**Gov-Client-User-IDs**
-stop auto encoding: Yes
+- stop auto encoding: Yes
-value: <code>'os=' + URIEncode(Utils.GetUserName)</code>
+- value: <code>'os=' + URIEncode(Utils.GetUserName)</code>
-notes: os does not stand for operating system as it does elsewhere in the HMRC documentation it is actually literal.
+- notes: os does not stand for operating system as it does elsewhere in the HMRC documentation it is actually literal.

-name: **Gov-Client-Timezone**
+**Gov-Client-Timezone**
-stop auto encoding: Yes Value:<code>Utils.getTimeZone</code>
+- stop auto encoding: Yes
+- Value:<code>Utils.getTimeZone</code>

-name: **Gov-Client-Local-IPs**
+**Gov-Client-Local-IPs**
-stop auto encoding: Yes
+- stop auto encoding: Yes
-value: <code>InternetSupport.GetLocalIPs(',', True, True);</code>
+- value: <code>InternetSupport.GetLocalIPs(',', True, True);</code>
-notes: They don't mean local IPs they mean private IPs.
+- notes: They don't mean local IPs they mean private IPs.
 Each IP has to be encoded, but not the delimiter.
 That function manages that.

-name: **Gov-Client-MAC-Addresses**
+**Gov-Client-MAC-Addresses**
-stop auto encoding: Yes
+- stop auto encoding: Yes
-value: <code>MacAddress.GetAllMacAddresses(True)</code>
+- value: <code>MacAddress.GetAllMacAddresses(True)</code>
-notes: Each mac address has to be encoded, but not the delimiter.
+- notes: Each mac address has to be encoded, but not the delimiter.
 That function manages that.

-name: **Gov-Client-Screens**
+**Gov-Client-Screens**
-stop auto encoding: Yes
+- stop auto encoding: Yes
-value: <code>Utils.ScreensInfo</code>
+- value: <code>Utils.ScreensInfo</code>

-name: **Gov-Client-Window-Size**
+**Gov-Client-Window-Size**
-stop auto encoding: Yes
+- stop auto encoding: Yes
-value: <code>width=500&height=400</code>
+- value: <code>width=500&height=400</code>
-notes: set this to the width and height that you will use to show the OAUTH browser pop up.
+- notes: set this to the width and height that you will use to show the OAUTH browser pop up.

-name: **Gov-Client-User-Agent**
+**Gov-Client-User-Agent**
-stop auto encoding: Yes
+- stop auto encoding: Yes
-value: <code>Utils.getUserAgent</code>
+- value: <code>Utils.getUserAgent</code>
-notes: you will need https://github.com/RRUZ/tsmbios/uSMBIOS.pas
+- notes: you will need https://github.com/RRUZ/tsmbios/uSMBIOS.pas

 These headers are only required for **WEB_APP_VIA_SERVER** only so not needed
-//  Gov-Client-Browser-Plugins
+-   Gov-Client-Browser-Plugins
-//  Gov-Client-Browser-JS-User-Agent
+-   Gov-Client-Browser-JS-User-Agent
-//  Gov-Client-Browser-Do-Not-Track
+-   Gov-Client-Browser-Do-Not-Track

-name: **Gov-Client-Multi-Factor**
+**Gov-Client-Multi-Factor**
-stop auto encoding: not if leaving blank
+- stop auto encoding: not if leaving blank
-value: leave blank if you aren't using 2FA
+- value: leave blank if you aren't using 2FA

-name: **Gov-Vendor-Version**
+**Gov-Vendor-Version**
-stop auto encoding: Yes
+- stop auto encoding: Yes
-value: <code>URIEncode(SystemName)=Appversion</code> e.g. 'SMX%20VAT%20Submitter=1.1.1.1'
+- value: <code>URIEncode(SystemName)=Appversion</code> e.g. 'SMX%20VAT%20Submitter=1.1.1.1'

-name: **Gov-Vendor-License-IDs**
+**Gov-Vendor-License-IDs**
-stop auto encoding: Yes
+- stop auto encoding: Yes
-value: <code>UriEncode(Software)=HashedLicenceKey,UriEncode(Software2)=HashedLicenceKey</code>
+- value: <code>UriEncode(Software)=HashedLicenceKey,UriEncode(Software2)=HashedLicenceKey</code>
-notes: may only be one software licence as in our case.
+- notes: may only be one software licence as in our case.

 These headers arfe only required for ***_SERVER** Connection Methods
-//  Gov-Client-Public-IPFPublicIP
+- Gov-Client-Public-IPFPublicIP
-//  Gov-Client-Public-Port
+- Gov-Client-Public-Port
-//  Gov-Vendor-Forwarded
+- Gov-Vendor-Forwarded

 ## III.
 Test the Headers ##